IceHe/lib/mac/setup-guide.md

     NOTE : This could fix issues if you have installed GraphViz as `.dmg` package

-    You can specify the environment variable `GRAPHVIZ_DOT` to set the exact location of the GraphViz executable
+    You can specify the environment variable `GRAPHVIZ_DOT` to set the exact location of the GraphViz executable.
     By default, the dot executable is expected :

     - Firstly in : `/usr/local/bin/dot`